Published November 1, 2019

 Using the exterior surfaces of each structure - untouched by humans since their closure decades ago - as a record of natural material transformation, Dziama captures the surface deterioration through a series of hyperphysical castings fabricated from latex.
-Once removed, the castings form sheets that reveal a palimpsest bearing the physical traces of continuously changing environmental conditions.
-By recording in this way, these architectural films or skins act as a forum to discuss the junction between the natural and human made; the aesthetics of the aged surface and important role it plays as a maker of space.
+Once removed, the castings form sheets that reveal the physical traces of continuously changing environmental conditions.
+As records of a surface that has evolved over time, the architectural films or skins provoke consideration of the junction between the natural and human made; the aesthetics of the aged surface and important role it plays as a maker of form.

 Her work was recently installed as part of the Buffalo Arts Studio Summer Solstice event at Silo City.
-The sheets were hung inside the Silo, where they functioned as a series of screens or shrouds directing the viewer to reexamine their own relationship with the site and the history it represents.
+The sheets were hung inside the Perot Grain Elevator, acting as "curtains" to guide circulation and allow visitors to experience a multitude of vantage points as they moved through the space.
+Dziama says her aim was to encourage the viewer to reexamine their own relationship with the site and the history it represents.

-Dziama has collaborated with media artist Stanzi Vaubel producing drawings and fabricating inflatable performance spaces for Buffalo's Indeterminacy Festival and has gained professional experience in the field of architecture with the office Davidson Rafailidis, assisting with the production of stop motion animations exhibited at the Harbourfront Centre in Toronto, Cinema Ideal at the Lisbon Architecture Triennale, and BIO:50 the 2th Biennale of Design in Ljubljana, Slovenia.
+Dziama has gained professional experience in the field of architecture with the office Davidson Rafailidis - directed by UB architecture professors Georg Rafailidis and Stephanie Davidson - where she assisted with the production of stop motion animations exhibited at the Harbourfront Centre in Toronto, Cinema Ideal at the Lisbon Architecture Triennale, and BIO:50 the 2th Biennale of Design in Ljubljana, Slovenia.
+She has also collaborated with media artist Stanzi Vaubel producing drawings and fabricating inflatable performance spaces for Buffalo's Indeterminacy Festival.